Last Updated on January 10, 2026 by Martina McKeough

 A tailors bunion tends to occur at the base of your little toe when the fifth metatarsal bone starts to stick out.
 The prominence of that bone changes the shape of your foot and causes problems when you are wearing a shoe.

 Finally, last but not least if you want to know how to stop your pinky toe from hurting in shoes think about buying some blister balm to put on your toes.
+I tend to use this in summer when I am not wearing socks or tights to prevent my shoes from rubbing but you can also use it for pinky toe pain.

 Anti-friction or blister balm usually comes in a stick that can be rubbed over your pinky toe or any other problem area of the foot to help reduce friction.